nus-cs2030s/2324-s2/docs/12-overriding.md

 # Unit 12: Overriding

+!!! abstract "Learning Objectives"

-After reading this unit, students should
+    After taking this unit, students should:

     - be aware that every class inherits from `Object`
     - be familiar with the `equals` and `toString` methods
     - understand what constitutes a method signature
     - understand method overriding
     - appreciate the power of method overriding
     - understand what Java annotations are for, and know when to use `@Override`
     - be exposed to the `String` class and its associated methods, especially the `+` operator

 ## `Object` and `String`